COVID-19 pandemic in New York City: Social distancing and face masks

 Social distancing has been recommended nationwide by the Centers for Disease Control and Prevention and World Health Organization since COVID-19 was first declared a national health emergency back in March 2020.
 It was mandated by Cuomo on March 20 as part of the statewide stay-at-home order.

 In early March, the New York Legislature granted Cuomo the power to temporarily suspend laws or create new laws to fight the pandemic.
 Face masks were first mandated by law via an executive order issued by Cuomo on April 15.
 The order states that face masks must be in all public places when social distancing is not possible, as when people are within six feet of others.
 On May 28, another executive order gave business owners the authority to decide whether patrons must wear a face covering to enter.

 On May 17, 2021, Governor Cuomo announced the adoption of the new CDC guidelines on mask and social distancing for vaccinated people by May 19.
 On May 21, 2021, the NYC Health Department issued guidelines on face coverings for vaccinated and unvaccinated individuals.
 Fully vaccinated people can forego wearing a mask during certain situations, especially outdoor activities.
 However, face coverings are still required when riding public transportation, in schools or health care facilities, in certain residential facilities, and in stores and restaurants at the discretion of the owner, among other activities.

 Micro-cluster strategy

-Governor Andrew Cuomo introduced a micro-cluster strategy on October 6, 2020.
-The new plan places new restrictions in cluster areas that have spikes in COVID-19 cases.
+Governor Andrew Cuomo introduced a micro-cluster strategy on October 6, 2020, placing new restrictions in areas that had spikes in COVID-19 cases.
 The first areas to experience these new restrictions were parts of Brooklyn and Queens.
-The cluster areas are further zoned with three levels of restrictions, which consist of the following as of January 13, 2021:
+The cluster areas were further zoned with three levels of restrictions, which consisted of the following as of January 13, 2021: